Khushi-Roy-123/Skill-Lift/README.md

-# SkillLift - Empowering Women in STEM
+# SkillLift - Empowering Professionals in STEM

-SkillLift is a comprehensive, AI-powered web application designed to empower, support, and inspire women in STEM (Science, Technology, Engineering, and Mathematics) fields.
+SkillLift is a comprehensive, AI-powered web application designed to empower, support, and inspire aspiring professionals in STEM (Science, Technology, Engineering, and Mathematics) fields.

 Beyond just career growth, SkillLift recognizes the importance of holistic success.
 It combines professional mentorship, gamified learning, and community support with essential **life balance tools** to help users thrive personally and professionally.